linlinlinL/guessing-game/README.md

 # guessing-game

-Description:
+Description: guess the number of files, the prgram will tells you if your answer is higher or lower.

-Make date:
+Make date: Jan 24 17:54:16 +03 2022

-Number of lines in guessinggame.sh
+Number of lines in guessinggame.sh: 25